evex-dev/linejs/README.md

 ### Sample

-Do not login with email/password more than once.\
+Do not log in with email/password more than once.\
 Please use 'authToken' instead.\
 You can get 'authToken' from `client.on("update:authtoken", (authToken) => console.log(authToken))`.
-(primaryToken is best)
+(The primary token is recommended)

 Documentation is coming soon.\
-Don't see the feature you want?
+Don’t see a feature you want?
 You can extend the client and create your own client! (explanation is coming soon)

 You must use `FileStorage` and have an email login before you can receive group